zombiebobc/finance-app/README.md

 - **Budget Categories** *(optional)*: Define a `budget_categories` list to seed the budget dropdown when no transaction history is available

 See `config.yaml` for detailed configuration options and examples.

+### Data Directory

+- All persisted financial data lives inside the auto-created `data/` directory.
+- The SQLite file defaults to `data/transactions.db`; override via the `DB_CONNECTION_STRING` env var or `database.connection_string`.
+- CSV imports can be stored in `data/` (or sub-folders) so sensitive files stay gitignored by default.
+- The CLI and Streamlit apps create the directory if it does not exist, ensuring first-run setups succeed without manual steps.

 ## Usage